openstack-archive/openstack-health/README.rst

 instantaneous in all cases because the cache is updated in the background instead of on an incoming request.

+**Recommended Production Cache Configuration:**
+The recommend way to configure your cache is to have memcached setup to use for distributed locking and then use the default dbm file store for the actual caching.
+This enables using an async worker that will update the cache in the background ensuring that users will never recieve an uncached response.
+To set this up you need to have memcached installed and running, then set the *cache_url* option set to the hostname for that server.
+After that the defaults to use the *dogpile.cache.dbm* backend are sufficient, however you can change the *cache_file* to live somewhere else.
+You can also set the *cache_expiration* to be a much lower value because the async worker updates the cache in the background, so you don't have to worry about a stale cache having a user facing performance impact.

 Frontend
 --------
 The production application can be build using::